The Logic Primer™

 A negative proof supposes that if there is no proof of something being true, then it must be considered false (or vice-versa).
 For example, one could consider, "X is true because there is no proof that X is false."

-A negative proof might be more conceptual than a practical technique, but it can be useful to prove certain outcomes, or even to serve as a reminder to not draw incorrect conclusions.
-For example, by assuming that all qualities of some situation are known to be good, then no problems exist, but this can invite incorrect assumptions, as some quality not previously known may be bad.
-Negative proof can still be used quite effectively, particularly when a great deal of effort has been expended trying to find a problem on a well-known situation.
+negative proof might be more conceptual than a practical technique, but it can be useful to prove certain outcomes, or even to serve as a reminder to not draw incorrect conclusions.
+For example, by assuming that all qualities of some situation are known to be good, then no problems exist, but this can invite incorrect assumptions, as some quality not previously recognized might actually be bad.
+Negative proof can still be used quite effectively, particularly when a great deal of effort has been expended trying to find a problem on a well-known scenario.
 However, you must be certain of the conclusions you are drawing because the end result is only as accurate as a chain of conclusions drawn.

 ____________________________

 Does life exist on any of the planets and moons in our solar system?
-Because scientists know what conditions are necessary for life on Earth, such as water in any of its solid, liquid or vaporous forms, or amino acids, or stable temperature ranges, etc., these things are then sought for on other planets by using the same techniques as would be used on Earth.
-Few our of solar system's bodies have any of the prerequisites for life, at least as we would know them on Earth, and therefore, we can assume that common lifeforms as we know them do not exist on the places we have explored, using negative proof.
+Because scientists know what conditions are necessary for life on Earth, such as water in any of its solid, liquid or vaporous forms, or amino acids, or stable temperature ranges, etc., these things are then sought on other planets by using the same techniques as would be used on Earth.
+Few of our solar system's bodies have any of the prerequisites for life as we would know them on Earth, and therefore, we can assume that common lifeforms as we know them do not exist on the places we have explored, using negative proof.

 Of course, that does not prove that life of some kind doesn't exist.
 Famous astronomer Carl Sagan’s intelligent axiom "Absence of evidence is not evidence of absence" is a powerful yet simple lesson -- and warning -- about making wrong assumptions in general.
-If we did not find the type of life we know of, or would have expected to find, and in the places we were looking for it, that doesn't mean life elsewhere doesn't exist.
-Of course, although we would like to know the absolute answer, not locating life as and where expected is still a useful conclusion, because it helps define what is and what isn't there.
+If we did not find the type of life we know of, or would have expected to find, and in the places we were looking for it, that doesn't absolutely mean life couldn't exist elsewhere.
+Of course, while we would like to know the absolute answer, not locating life as and where expected is still a useful conclusion, because it helps define what is and what isn't there.

 Negative proof is best used with problems that require as few assumptions as possible, because it requires you to prove all the things which aren't so, rather than one thing that is.